harness/developer-hub/docs/software-supply-chain-assurance/cicd-security-posture-management-cicdspm.md

 # CI/CD Security Posture Management with Harness SCS

 Understanding the risk posture of your CI/CD pipelines is essential for maintaining a secure software delivery process and protecting the overall supply chain.
 Harness SCS's CI/CD SPM offers a comprehensive view of the potential risks associated with your pipelines.
-It identifies risk and compliance issues stemming from pipeline configurations, using industry-standard benchmarks like the [OWASP Top 10 CI/CD Security Risks](https://owasp.org/www-project-top-10-ci-cd-security-risks/) and Harness's own security standards.
+It identifies risk and compliance issues stemming from pipeline configurations, using industry-standard benchmarks like the [OWASP Top 10 CI/CD Security Risks](https://owasp.org/www-project-top-10-ci-cd-security-risks/) and Harness Supply Chain standards.

 <DocImage path={require('./static/cicdspm-overview.png')} width="100%" height="100%" title="Click to view full size image" />